xi/apca-introduction/analysis.md

 features the basic structure: We first transform each color to a value that represents lightness.
 Then we calculate a difference between the two lightness values.

+### Historical context

+Lightness (L) is a measure for the perceived amount of light.
+Luminance (Y) is a measure for the physical amount of light.
+In order to understand perceived contrast, we first have to understand the relationship between luminance and lightness.

+In the nineteenth century, E. H. Weber found that human perception works in relative terms, i.e. the difference between 100 g and 110 g is perceived the same as the difference between 1000 g and 1100 g.
+Applied to vision this means that a contrast between two color pairs is perceived the same if `(Y1 - Y2) / Y2` has the same value.
+This is known as Weber contrast and has been called the ["gold standard" for text contrast].

+Fechner concluded that the relation between a physical measure `Y` and a perceived measure `L` can be expressed as `L = a * log(Y) + b`.
+This is called the Weber-Fechner law.

+In 1961 Stevens published a different model that was found to more accurately predict human vision.
+It has the form `L = a * pow(Y, alpha) + b`.
+The exponent `alpha` has a value of approximately 1/3.

 ### WCAG 2.x